stuttter/wp-spider-cache/README.md

 # WP Spider Cache

-WP Spider Cache your friendly neighborhood caching solution for WordPress.
+WP Spider Cache is your friendly neighborhood caching solution for WordPress.
 It uses Memcached to store both objects & page output.

 If you are familiar with Batcache and WP Super Cache, you'll be right at home here.